FAQs

 Some of the tasks they are trained to do:

-• Retrieve and deliver dropped items
+• Retrieve and deliver dropped items.

-• Tug to open a door or drawer
+• Tug to open a door or drawer.

-• Pull a laundry basket, or help with a sock or jacket
+• Pull a laundry basket, or help with a sock or jacket.

-• Push with their nose to shut a drawer
+• Push with their nose to shut a drawer.

-• Open a door with an automatic push plate
+• Open a door with an automatic push plate.

-• Pull a lightweight manual wheelchair over a short distance
+• Pull a lightweight manual wheelchair over a short distance.

-• Turn lights on and off
+• Turn lights on and off.

 Answer

-• Guide work for the blind
+• Guide work for the blind.

-• Seizure or diabetic alert/response
+• Seizure alert/response.

-• To recognize and/or manage undesirable human behavior or provide supervision, navigation, or safety from environmental hazards
+• To recognize and/or manage undesirable human behavior or provide supervision, navigation, or safety from environmental hazards.

-• Respond aggressively or provide personal protection
+• Respond aggressively or provide personal protection.

 Application Process